Linuxbrew/brew/docs/Formula-Cookbook.md

 # Formula Cookbook

 A formula is a package definition written in Ruby.
-It can be created with `brew create $URL`, installed with `brew install $FORMULA`, and debugged with `brew install --debug --verbose $FORMULA`.
+It can be created with `brew create $URL` where `$URL` is a zip or tarball, installed with `brew install $FORMULA`, and debugged with `brew install --debug --verbose $FORMULA`.
 Formulae use the [Formula API](http://www.rubydoc.info/github/Homebrew/brew/master/Formula) which provides various Homebrew-specific helpers.

 ## Homebrew Terminology